A stunning drive from Lake Hume to the source of the Murray River

 Camping & Caravan Parks

 There are some very lovely campgrounds along the route – many right by the river, along with several excellent caravan parks.
-Here are a few examples: Kurrajongs, Burrowye, Gadds Bend, Neils Bend, Clarke’s Lagoon, Indi Bridge and Corryong.
+Consider setting up camp at: Kurrajongs, Burrowye, Gadds Bend, Neils Bend, Clarke’s Lagoon, Indi Bridge and Corryong.

 Mount Alfred Gap Lookout